 That evening, the town had a huge feast to celebrate another wolf defeat and Alice got her picture in the local paper along with an article about her strawbale house.

-One by one, her neighbors began to see what Alice loved about her house and started to wonder if someday they might be able to have one of their own instead of an uncomfortable, dead-flat, dead-square brick house.
-Alice’s father started to get requests and asked her if she would help his company learn to build strawbale houses and she happily agreed.
-But she did have one suggestion: “How about we rename the company Ms. Pig & Father & Brothers Builders?” she said with a twinkle in her eye.
+One by one, her neighbors began to see what Alice loved about her house and started to wonder if someday they might be able to have a strawbale house of their own instead of an uncomfortable, dead-flat, dead-square brick house.
+Alice’s father started to get requests to build strawbale houses and asked her if she would help his company learn.
+She happily agreed but she did have one suggestion: “How about we rename the company Ms. Pig & Father & Brothers Builders?” she said with a twinkle in her eye.
 Her father met her halfway and “Pig Family Builders” began to build lovely strawbale homes for everyone who wanted one.

-With less demand for brick, the brick factory started making solar panels as well as bricks and the logging company started to plant as many trees as they cut down.
-Slowly, the streams and the air cleared up and the world became as nice as it used to be.
-And the wolves, who realized they’d never be able to catch the pigs, developed a taste for tofu instead.
+With less demand for brick, the brick factory started making solar panels as well as bricks and the logging company could slow down and plant as many trees as they cut down.
+Slowly, the streams and the air cleared up, the forests grew back, and the world became as nice as it used to be.
+And the wolves, who realized they’d never be able to catch the pigs again, developed a taste for tofu bacon instead.